Koora7334/fairy-lib-plugin/README.md

-# fairy-bukkit-template
+# fairy-lib-plugin
-The bukkit project template with fairy framework
+The bukkit plugin for fairy framework in library form.